The Long Con: Flashbacks

-In flashbacks, Sawyer attempts to con a divorced woman named Cassidy.
+Sawyer attempts to con divorced woman Cassidy.
 While getting dressed, Sawyer "accidentally" opens a briefcase filled with fake cash bundles made from newspaper.
 Cassidy sees through the con immediately.
-She claims that she did not get a significant settlement in the proceedings, and notices that most of the money is newsprint.
-Cassidy is also intrigued, and asks Sawyer to teach her how to con someone.
+Claiming that she did not get a significant settlement in the proceedings, an intrigued Cassidy asks Sawyer to teach her how to con someone.

 The two scheme a jewelry con by overpricing fake goods, and con two men at a gas station.
 They perpetrate various cons over the ensuing months.
 Then Cassidy asks if he can teach her how to pull off a "long con", and reveals that she did indeed receive a settlement of $600,000 in her divorce.
-Sawyer is later at a diner (his waitress is Diane, Kate's mother), having lunch with Gordy, his partner.
+Sawyer is later at a diner (his waitress is Diane, Kate's mother), eating with Gordy, his partner.
 It is revealed that Sawyer was planning to con Cassidy out of her money, but wants to back out due to his feelings for her.
-Gordy threatens Sawyer and Cassidy's lives if Sawyer doesn't continue with the con.
+Gordy threatens Sawyer's and Cassidy's lives if the con is not completed.

-In the last flashback, Sawyer returns to the house and tells Cassidy to run because Sawyer's partner Gordy is going to kill them, and points to a car outside.
-He reveals that the "long con" is Cassidy herself, and that he knew about her money from the beginning, but Gordy is going to kill them because Sawyer doesn't want to steal Cassidy's money.
-He sends her off with the money, packed in a bag.
-He goes to the car, which turns out to be empty.
-He then returns to the house and retrieves the real money, which he had concealed while he tricked Cassidy.
+Sawyer returns to the house and tells Cassidy to run because Gordy is going to kill them, and points to a car outside.
+He reveals that the "long con" is Cassidy herself, and that he always knew about her money, but Gordy will kill them because Sawyer does not want to steal it.
+He sends her off with the money, packed in a bag and goes to the car, which turns out to be empty.
+He then returns to the house and retrieves the real money, which he concealed while tricking Cassidy.